johnlee1/learn/theology/README.md

 * Death in the City - Francis Schaeffer
 * Unto Death - Dalton Thomas
 * The Pursuit of God - A. W. Tozer

+## Systematic Theology
+* Christian Theology - Millard J. Erickson
+* No One Like Him - John Feinberg